economist and business manager; author, Creative Destruction: how to start an economic renaissance

 Phil Mullan combines business management with research and writing, primarily on economic topics.
-He is the author of Creative Destruction: How to start an economic renaissance (Policy Press, 2017), and The Imaginary Time Bomb: Why an Ageing Population is not a Social Problem (IB Tauris, 2000).
+He is the author of Creative destruction: How to start an economic renaissance (Policy Press, 2017), and The Imaginary Time Bomb: Why an ageing population is not a social problem (IB Tauris, 2000).
 His next book Confrontation: Globalism, Mercantilism and Democracy (2020) addresses the expansion of international rivalries.

-In business, he is working currently as a consultant, having completed eight years in senior management roles with Easynet Global Services, an international communications services company.
-Previously, from 1996 until the early 2000s he was chief executive of the internet services and training company Cybercafé Ltd, which had opened the world’s first internet cafe, Cyberia, in London in 1994.
+In business he is now working as a consultant, having completed eight years in senior management roles with Easynet Global Services, an international communications services company.
+Previously, from 1996 until the early 2000s he was chief executive of Cybercafé Ltd, running the Cyberia franchise, which had opened the world’s first internet café in London in 1994.

 Sunday 3 November, 10:00 Frobisher Auditorium 2